Mesothelioma in Canada

 Asbestos Mining in Canada

 At one time, Canada was one of the world’s leading asbestos exporters.
 This asbestos mining industry had a far-reaching, negative impact on mineworkers, their families, and residents living near mines.
 Canada’s first asbestos mine began operation in 1879.
-The last mine halted operations in 2011.[1]
+The last Canadian asbestos mine closed in 2011.

 The fibers produced during the mining process caused exposure among the workers.
 Inhalation was the most common form of exposure; however, workers also brought fibers home on their clothing, putting their families at risk.